“Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.”

 in doing good

 The words “doing good” mean to benefit others.
 Benefiting others is how God accomplishes what we commit to him.
 God will do something useful with our lives when we deposit them with him.

 By doing good, no matter the circumstance, we live to the challenge of Christ,

 Lk 6:27-28, “But I say to you who hear: ‘Love your enemies, do good to those who hate you, bless those who curse you, and pray for those who spitefully use you.’”

 Lk 23:34, “Then Jesus said, ‘Father, forgive them, for they do not know what they do.’
 And they divided His garments and cast lots.”

 Remember Stephen’s example,

-Confidence in God’s plan for our lives, no matter what we may face, is a sign of mature understanding of God’s working.
-An understanding of the sovereignty of God in reference to pain is the only ultimate answer for “why” things happen to us.
+Confidence in God’s plan for our lives, no matter what we may face, is a sign of a mature understanding of God’s working.
+An understanding of the sovereignty of God about pain is the only ultimate answer for “why” things happen to us.